Can you put a frying pan in the oven?

 Any precautions to take when putting your pan in the oven?

-Of course, cooking in the oven is not without risk, and since you can never be too careful, here are a few tips for handling a hot pan safely:
+Obviously, oven cooking isn't without its risks, and since you can never be too careful, here are a few tips for handling a hot pan safely:

-- Follow the recommendations carefully to avoid overheating your cookware.
+- Carefully follow the recommendations to avoid overheating your cookware

-- Make sure there is enough space between your oven racks to accommodate the pan, including the handle.
+- Check Although there is enough space between your oven racks to accommodate the pan, including the handle,

-- Use Thick, heat-resistant potholders to protect your hands from burns.
+- Use thick, heat-resistant oven mitts to protect your hands from burns.

-- Grip the pan firmly with both hands to ensure a better grip and prevent accidents.
+- Grasping the pan firmly with both hands ensures a better grip and prevents accidents.

-- Be careful of the edges of the pan, which may be hot.
+- Be careful of the edges of the pan, which can be very hot.

-- Remember that your pan is oven-safe, so don't try to pick it up with your bare hands 5 minutes after removing it from the oven (an unfortunate experience that happened to us!)
+- Remember that your pan has been in the oven, so don't try to pick it up with your bare hands 5 minutes after taking it out of the oven (an unfortunate experience we learned the hard way). !)

-By following these tips, we hope you can enjoy your cooking with complete peace of mind!
+By following these tips, we hope you can enjoy your culinary creations with complete peace of mind!

-Another question you ask us very often is whether pans are compatible with induction cooktops.
-We recommend our article, which explains whether your pans are compatible with these induction hobs.
+Another question you ask us very often is the compatibility of our stainless steel pan with induction.
+We recommend our article which explains if

 Discover our best sellers